ophelialabs/landscape/README.md

  - do not over-simplify
- - do not repeat tools
+ - do not repeat tools (provided in cncf or [Adopters](https://github.com/cncf/landscape2/blob/main/ADOPTERS.md)